Phrase Research: Find the Terms Customers Search

 Step 3: Data Analysis

-Each potential keyword is evaluated against:
+Each potential phrase is evaluated against:

 • Cost-per-click data: The Google Ads CPC provides a proxy for commercial value